 Interacting

 I was not a participant observer on Instagram, only Reddit.
 On Reddit, I posted, commented on others’ posts, and interacted with comments on my posts.
 I made a point to not only act “typically” for the forum, but to be a positively contributing actor.
-By this, I mean that, before I started interacting, I observed how posters who seemed to foster nuance and receive positive feedback from other posters (i.e. thanks) acted on the forum, and followed the same conventions.
+By this, I mean that, before I started interacting, I observed how posters who seemed to foster nuance and receive positive feedback from other posters (i.e., thanks) acted on the forum, and followed the same conventions.
 Firstly, this meant not responding to posts right away while still responding in a reasonable amount of time.
 Taking time to consider one’s response seems to be valued on Reddit.
 Usually, I would respond to other posters’ comments at the beginning and end of the field session.
 Secondly, I made my comments follow a pattern that seems to be the community norm.
 The pattern I followed was first validating the feelings of the person posting, then sharing whatever nuance I had to add, then wishing them well.
 Overall, this field setting is challenging because there are few researched and established norms for interaction, but I made a point to take the lead of the participants in the field.
 In this way, my method of interaction becomes a finding as well, which is discussed in the results.

 Coding